Burquitlam station: Station information

-Station layout

 Entrances

 Burquitlam is served by a single entrance facing the north end of the station.
 The entrance is located on the east side of Clarke Road.

 Transit connections

 Burquitlam station provides an on- and off-street transit exchange on Clarke Road, between Como Lake and Smith avenues.
 The station is in Translink's Fare Zone 3 which means customers must pay additional fare if they cross zone boundaries using SeaBus or SkyTrain during peak hours (from start of transit service in the morning to 6:30 pm, excluding weekends and holidays).
 This additional amount is determined by the number of boundaries crossed.
 All bus and HandyDART travel is 1-zone.